Can my husband/wife/civil partner become a joint tenant?

 If you’d like them to become joint tenants, you’ll need to sign a new tenancy agreement.
 To do this you must supply:

 If you were single when you started your tenancy, your husband, wife or civil partner will have some legal rights in your home, even if they are not joint tenants.

 What if my partner is not my husband/wife/civil partner?

-You need to provide us with their full name and date of birth and employment and income details.
+You will need to provide their full name, date of birth, employment, and income details.
 We will normally allow them to become a joint tenant if:

-If you have a secure or assured tenancy when a tenant dies, a close family member can sometimes take over the tenancy as long as they were living as part of the tenant’s household.
-Normally this applies to the surviving husband, wife, partner or civil partner of the person who died, even if they weren’t named as a joint tenant.
-A joint tenancy automatically transfers to the surviving joint tenant.
+A close family member can sometimes take over the tenancy if they were living as part of the tenant’s household.
+Usually this applies to the surviving husband, wife, partner or civil partner of the person who died.

 Please let us know when a child is born or joins the family after the start of your tenancy.
 When children in the household reach the age of 18, or 19 if in full-time education, they become known as ‘non dependants’ for benefit purposes.

 If you get Housing Benefit, you must tell the Housing Benefit office.
 They may reduce your benefit, depending on the non-dependants’ circumstances.
 Please ask your income officer for advice.